awsdocs/amazon-rds-user-guide/doc_source/security_iam_id-based-policy-examples.md

 16. }
 ```

-#### Example 3: Grant Permission for Actions on a DB Instance with an Instance Name that is Prefixed with a User Name<a name="w127aac36c36c43c35c28c10"></a>
+#### Example 3: Grant permission for actions on a DB instance with an instance name that is prefixed with a user name<a name="w127aac36c36c43c35c28c10"></a>

 The following policy allows permission to call any API \(except to `AddTagsToResource` or `RemoveTagsFromResource`\) on a DB instance that has a DB instance name that is prefixed with the user's name and that has a tag called `stage` equal to `devo` or that has no tag called `stage`\.